-There are a lot of thing to consider when sending an employee overseas.
+There is a lot of things to consider when sending an employee overseas.
 One thing is tax equalization for the individual, and the other is from a corporate standpoint.
 Having that expat overseas could expose the U.S. company to taxation in that host country.
 Being aware of your permanent establishment risk and exposure beforehand is imperative.

 Knowing how you're paying your expatriate employee is crucial.
 You've got items like deferred compensation, pension plans, stock options—and it's imperative that you understand whether they are handled the same way in the U.S. and in the host country.
 The other item to consider is mergers and acquisitions.
 [In a merger,] Suddenly you may end up with an expat and you need to work out what you're doing with that expat.

-It's also a good idea to tie the compensation package to the assignment, which gives the expat an incentive to keep cost down.
+It's also a good idea to tie the compensation package to the assignment, which gives the expat an incentive to keep costs down.